grid013/bikerental_milestone_3/README.md

 Gallery page - This page shares various pictures our user clicked through their journey of adventure .This is an initiative started by our company to share our experices with best bike rentals.

+# Bikes page:

+This page shows all the available bikes user can rent for according to days / hours / weeks for a fixed price.

+# Login page:

+This page let user login to the website.
+Some functionality requires login.

+# Register page:

+This page let user register with Bike rental website.
+Renting a bike requires user to register first.

 # Contact page :

 Used to provide contact regarding our 24/7 contact number and emails.